Japan unveils new Shinkansen 'Supreme' train

 The sharper nose design, called "dual Supreme wind," will reduce noise when entering tunnels and lessen air resistance.

 The 16-car variation is a whopping 11 tons lighter than the older generation, partly thanks to the new silicon carbide semiconductors and natural air cooling system.
+As a result, the new Supreme train will consume less energy.

 The latest technology applied to the N700S train will also shorten the braking system's reaction time.